-Egg sharing is where patients, who are likely to respond well to fertility treatment, can undergo IVF and donate some of their eggs to a woman who cannot produce or use her own.
+Egg sharing is where patients, who are likely to respond well to fertility treatment, can undergo IVF and donate some of their eggs to a woman who can’t produce or use her own.

 You may wish to share your eggs following from your IVF treatment in return for financial help funding your own treatment.
 In these circumstances the egg recipient undertakes to pay most of the expenses involved, resulting in a lower cost of treatment for the sharer.